TheRedstoneDEV-DE/PinguControll/README.md

 <p align="center">
 We rewrite it in rust.
+Status: 07.26.2024: Its Rewrited!
+But we still fix bugs and add more features.
 ⚠️ This is still Work-In-Progress!
 </p>
   <br />